NES Collecting can be fun, but it also can be very expensive.

-This won’t fix all of the problems you might have (it’s fixed every one of the ones I’ve come across.) but it will fix the majority.
-The blinking light and loose carts are the biggest and this fixes them.
+This may not fix all of the problems you might have (though it has fixed every one of the issues I’ve come across) but it will fix the majority.
+The blinking light and loose carts are the biggest problems and this fixes them.

 After Market 72-Pin Connectors.

-Replacing things is a pain, it doesn’t always work, or as in the case of many of the 72-pin connectors, they don’t work exactly as the original did.
+Replacing things is a pain and it doesn’t always work, or as is the case with many of the 72-pin connectors, they don’t work exactly as the original did.

 The majority of the replacements give somewhat of a death grip on the NES carts.
-I will say it is manageable, just a tad bit annoying that it takes a bit of a pull to get your cart out.
+I will say it is manageable, just a tad annoying that it takes a bit of a force to get your cart out.

-So stick with the cheap 72-connectors unless you want to spend $30+ for a better fix which is also a great solution you could go with arcade works BLW (Blinking Light Win.)
+So stick with the cheap 72-connectors unless you want to spend $30+ for a better fix which is also a great solution, the arcade works BLW (Blinking Light Win.)

-Sadly, NES Collecting and repairing almost going hand in hand unless you want to pay someone to fix it.
+Sadly, NES Collecting and repairing almost goes hand in hand unless you want to pay someone to fix it.

 Different Model’s of the Nintendo Entertainment System

 Want the rarest of the rare for your collection?
 Well, you are in luck!
-Turns out many people have discovered that Nintendo original NES change top molds during later production.
+Turns out many people have discovered that Nintendo’s original NES changed top molds during later production.

 The Top Loader.

-No need to change a connector all the carts will almost work flawlessly.
-The problem with the top loader for me is I don’t have any nostalgia for it what so ever.
-Also without a MOD, you don’t get any A/V outs, this is no easy mod either not for beginners anyway.
+No need to change a connector, all the carts should work flawlessly as long as the carts themselves are clean.
+The problem with the top loader for me is I don’t have any nostalgia for it whatsoever.
+Also without a MOD, you don’t get A/V output but RF only (unless you have a Japanese top loader which has AV out).
+This is no easy mod either, not for beginners anyway.